PGCE Secondary School Direct (English) / Overview

 - Entry requirements

-- A second or first class honours degree in English Literature, English Language, Linguistics or a joint honours degree with at least 50% of these subjects.
-Applicants with degrees in other English-related subjects may also be considered in some circumstances.
+- Minimum 2:2 honours degree in English Literature, English Language, Linguistics or a joint honours degree with at least 50% of these subjects.

 - Minimum grade C or 4 at GCSE (or equivalent) in English language and mathematics.